-- 6.5.1 The Trust has a contract with Allocate to conduct and report on each of our doctor's 360 degree evaluation.
-This is integrated into the electronic appraisal system. - 6.5.2 The 360 degree evaluation will play an important part of the required evidence for revalidation recommendation.

-- 6.5.3 360 degree evaluation is valid for a maximum of five years, following which it needs to be repeated.
-However, a renewed 360 MSF will take place every 3 years at Sherwood Forest Hospitals. - 6.5.4 The Doctor will be notified when they are required to commence a 360 MSF and this will be conducted through the electronic system. - 6.5.5 Where applicable for Revalidation the Doctor must ensure that they have both colleague and patient feedback.
-A minimum of 15 responses each for colleague and patient feedback is required. - 6.5.6 At the completion of 360 degree evaluation the report will be made available to the appraiser and the appraiser will then release this to the doctor once verified. - 6.5.7 It is advisable to invite your Head of Service/line manager along with a broad spectrum of colleagues who can provide feedback. - 6.5.8 If a 360 MSF is undertaken outside of the appraisal meeting window, it is the responsibility of the appraisee to arrange to meet with the appraiser to discuss the results within 3 months of completing MSF.
+- 6.5.1 The Trust has a contract with Allocate to conduct and report on each of our doctor's MSF evaluation.
+This is integrated into the electronic appraisal system. - 6.5.2 The MSF evaluation will play an important part of the required evidence for revalidation recommendation. - 6.5.3 MSF evaluation is valid for a maximum of five years, following which it needs to be repeated.
+However, a renewed MSF will take place every 3 years at Sherwood Forest Hospitals. - 6.5.4 The Doctor will be notified when they are required to commence a MSF and this will be conducted through the electronic system. - 6.5.5 Where applicable for Revalidation the Doctor must ensure that they have both colleague and patient feedback.
+A minimum of 15 responses each for colleague and patient feedback is required. - 6.5.6 At the completion of MSF evaluation the report will be made available to the appraiser and the appraiser will then release this to the doctor once verified. - 6.5.7 It is advisable to invite a broad spectrum of colleagues who can provide feedback to include the full scope of your practice. - 6.5.8 If a MSF is undertaken outside of the appraisal meeting window, it is the responsibility of the appraisee to arrange to meet with the appraiser to discuss the results within 3 months of completing MSF. - 6.5.9 In exceptional circumstances the RO can require the doctor to complete an MSF earlier than scheduled.